 Part of the GB Wheelchair Basketball team since 2003, Louise has won five European Championship bronze medals and has represented Great Britain at the 2008 Beijing Paralympics and the “once-in-a-lifetime experience” of London 2012.

-However, her latest adventure has been with the Great Britain Para-Powerlifting team at the World Championships in Mexico.
-“I’m absolutely loving the challenges of a new sport and the incredibly steep learning curve”, said Louise who lifted 96kg in the -86kg category to finish third in her pool and in place 10th overall!
+However, her latest adventure has been with the Great Britain Para-Powerlifting team at World Championships, Commonwealth Games, European Championships and World Cups!
+“I’m absolutely loving the challenges of a new sport and the incredibly steep learning curve”, said Louise who lifted 96kg finishing 10th place overall in her first World Championships!

-“To represent Great Britain in one sport is a real honour, so you can imagine I am doubly delighted to do it twice,” said Louise after her latest World Championship performance.
+“To represent Great Britain in one sport is a real honour, so you can imagine I am doubly delighted to do it twice,” said Louise after her latest World Cup performance.

 Having experienced PE lessons in her wheelchair surrounded by able-bodied children while at school herself, Louise understands the importance of providing inclusive sport for young disabled people.

 “You can get disheartened if you’re playing against people who are running around and you’re not doing very well,” said Louise.
 “The fact that these kids are all playing on a level playing field is so crucial, because it helps them realise what they can do.